top of page

 Types of E-MU Samplers

-There are many types and flavours of E-MU samplers.
+There are many types and flavours of E-MU samplers ranging from various dates and models.
+It can get quite confusing as to which one should I get to make the particular style fo music I wanna make.
 I am no expert so if I get this wrong then don't hate on me but please let me know.
-But here is a list of the types and the thoughts I have about them:
+But here is a list of the types of EMU samplers that I have owned and the thoughts I have about them.

 ok these are the ones that I got: